morriswong/FinQAChat/METHODOLOGY.md

 3. **Secure mathematical computation** with transparent reasoning
 4. **Comprehensive evaluation framework** with ground truth validation

-**Impact**: The system provides a foundation for building production-grade financial analysis tools that combine the flexibility of LLMs with the precision required for financial calculations.
+**Impact**: Initial validation demonstrates the feasibility of the approach, providing a foundation for building production-grade financial analysis tools.
+With additional testing and optimization, the system shows potential for combining LLM flexibility with the precision required for financial calculations.

 **Reproducibility**: All code, tests, and evaluation metrics are provided for full reproducibility of results.